 Today's world is a crazy one.
 Early mornings, traffic jams, working lunches and late nights.
 These are just a few of the day-to-day occurrences that lead to our ever increasing stress.
-Currently, women in the U.S. report higher levels of stress as compared or men.
+Currently, women in the U.S. report higher levels of stress as compared to men.
 Women are also more likely to report feeling emotional and physical signs of stress.
 With stress clearly on the rise, and more women reporting high levels, what can we do to manage our stress on a day-to-day basis?
-And, maybe without spending a ton of more, or time, we don't have, towards "fixing" it?
+And, maybe without spending a ton of money and time, that we don't have, towards "fixing" it?

 In this post, we'll outline our tried-and-true yoga and mindfulness practices for relieving stress and finding zen.

-Nurse Suzie's favorite sequence for stress relief (Suzie is a 200 hr CTY):
+Nurse Suzie's favorite sequence for stress relief (Suzie is a 200 hr CYT):

-Before you start a practice, find a quiet and peaceful space to layout your matt or towel.
+Before you start a practice, find a quiet and peaceful space to lay out your mat or towel.
 Try (I know it's hard) to find a place where you won't get interrupted.
 Also, pick a time of day that works for you.
 I like early am or evenings.
 However, you might like the middle of the day.

 1) Come into a Child's Pose.
-Shins are on the mat, knees wide, butt to heals and chest folds forward to rest on your thighs.
-Let your forehead press into the matt and stretch your arms long in front of you.
+Shins are on the mat, knees wide, butt to heels and chest folds forward to rest on your thighs.
+Let your forehead press into the mat and stretch your arms long in front of you.

 Stay in Child's Pose for a few cycles of breath.
 Follow your inhales and exhales.